 10. Acknowledgements

 This work was supported in part by the National Science Foundation (CNS-0614957).
-We also thank Bailey Miller, Jonathan Basseri, and Andrew Becker for their work in developing the VuC simulator and physical prototypes.
+We also thank Bailey Miller, Jonathan Basseri, and Andrew Becker for their work in helping with the development of the VuC simulator and physical prototypes.